bniculea/javascript-fundamentals/5. intro-exercises/content.md

 ### 9. Filtering Array Elements with For...of Loop
 - Create a JavaScript program that initializes an array of number and then uses the `For..of` structure to filter out its even values into a new array.
 The program should print the new array.

+### 10. Exercise: Library Management System
+Design a system where there are Users and Books.
+Users can be regular Members or Librarians.
+Members can borrow books, and librarians can add new books to the library.
+Each user has basic information like name and email, while each book has a title and author.
+The Librarian class should inherit from the User class.

+Details:

+1. Create a User Class:

+    - The User class should have:
+        - Fields for name and email.
+        - A method getDetails() that returns the user's details.

+2. Create a Member Class:

+    - The Member class should inherit from User.
+    - Add a field borrowedBooks that keeps track of the books borrowed by the member.
+    - Add a method borrowBook(book) that adds a book to the borrowedBooks list.
+    - Add a method getBorrowedBooks() that returns the list of borrowed books.

+3. Create a Librarian Class:

+    - The Librarian class should inherit from User.
+    - Add a method addBook(book) that adds a new book to the library's collection.
+    - The library's collection of books should be a static field in the Librarian class so that all librarians share the same collection.
+    - Add a method getBooks() that returns the current list of books in the library.
+4. Create a Book Class:

+    - The Book class should have fields for title and author.
+    - Add a method getDetails() that returns the book's details.

+Test the Classes by performing the following actions:

+- Create instances of Member and Librarian.
+- Add some books to the library using a Librarian.
+- Have a Member borrow some books.
+- Print out the details of the borrowed books and the library's current collection.